 Durham Region Real Estate Daily Market Update

-The real estate market in Durham Region has moved into the fall season with a market dynamic that is much more buyer-friendly.
+The real estate market in Durham Region is in its final few weeks of the fall season with a market dynamic that is now more buyer-friendly than it was last winter.

 There has been an easing of key metrics that measure the intensity of the market.
-Interest rates are higher, active listings are up, and multiple offer situations are down along with average sale prices.
+Interest rates are higher, sales volume is lower, active listings are up, and multiple offer situations are down along with average sale prices.

-Supply is low to moderate, with 1.9 months of inventory (MOI) for the entire region, and higher levels in northern Durham communities.
+Supply is low to moderate, with 2.0 months of inventory (MOI) for the entire region, and much higher levels in northern Durham communities.
 (This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame).

-In September, transactions reported thus far had selling prices averaging 928,077 in Durham Region, with the average property selling at 99.0% of list price (SP/LP).
-This is a 0.8% increase from last month and a 4.2% decrease from last year.
-It is also 24.5% lower than the peak in February (1,228,962).
+In November, transactions reported thus far had selling prices averaging 892,056 in Durham Region, with the average property selling at 99.8% of list price (SP/LP).
+This is a 0.2% decrease from last month and a 10.5% decrease from last year.
+It is also 27.4% lower than the peak in February (1,228,962).

 Here is a look at average detached home selling prices each day over the past 3 months:

-The average selling price of detached homes is just over 1,010,000 overall, as summarized in the above map.
+The average selling price of detached homes is just under 980,000 overall, as summarized in the above map.

-If you look at the selling price to list price ratios in the top chart, some communities in south Durham are still showing sales at levels above list price.
-The following chart shows the trend - another key indicator of why the market had been so hot, and also illustrates how things are softening this summer.
+If you look at the top chart's selling price to list price ratios, some communities in south Durham still show sales at levels above list price.
+The following chart shows the trend - another key indicator of why the market had been so hot, and also illustrates how things are softening this fall.

 Of particular note is how the sale price to list price ratio has dropped at a much sharper rate than selling prices.
 This is due to two factors.
 First, more listings are being pulled off the market after not getting the results they wanted on the offer date published (with a lower than market list price), then re-listed at a (more realistic) higher price with no offer date.
 Second, more listings are being posted with no offer date at all, and a list price that is more in line with recent comparable sales.